 With a nifty addition of a load-bearing trailing axle that increases the length of the vehicle.

 Weight restrictions exist to make sure our roads and bridges don’t flounder under excessive weight.
 To ensure this, the weight of the dump truck has to be properly spaced out according to the stresses that bridges and roads are designed to hold.

-For a regular tandem dump truck, having 3 axles and spanning 22 ft, the gross weight is limited to 52,500 lbs.
-If you add a pusher axle to this truck, it now has 4 axles, even though the overall span remains 22 feet.
+For a regular tandem dump truck, having 3 axles and spanning 22 ft, the limit for the gross weight is 52,500 lbs.
+If you add a pusher axle, it now has 4 axles, even though the overall span remains 22 feet.
 And commensurately, the allowance has also increased to 56,500 lbs.